Cyphrme/Style/styleGuide.md

 Table names and columns are considered to be all in the same case.
 Do no use camel casing and use underscores to separate words.

 Try to avoid putting too many tables in a single schema or database.
-If a table “prefix” is looking like it is necessary to avoid confusion with like named tables, it it most likely ideal to split out the tables into many databases/schemas.
+If a table “prefix” appears necessary to avoid confusion with like named tables, it it most likely ideal to split out the tables into many databases/schemas.

-The column datatype should not be included in the column name unless for technical reasons.
+The datatypes should not be included in names unless for documented technical reasons.

 Avoid abbreviations.
 If a well known acronym is not available and no other acronym is appropriate, an abbreviation probably isn't either.
 Names should be descriptive but not too long.

-Of course reserved words cannot be included in table or column names.
-It it fine to have names that are like reserved words as table or columns names.
-This is not bad practice.
+Obviously, reserved words cannot be included in table or column names.
+It it fine to have names that are like reserved words as table or columns names and is not bad practice.

-For a given table, “users”
+**Eample:** For a given table, “users”

 Correct:

     id